anaclumos/extracranial/Research/pages/SVB Debacle.md

 ### [An Update on USDC and Silicon Valley Bank](https://www.circle.com/blog/an-update-on-usdc-and-silicon-valley-bank)

-- While USDC can be used 24/7/365 on chain, issuance and redemption are constrained by the working hours of the U.S. banking system.
+- While USDC can be used 24/7/365 on chain, issuance and redemption are constrained by the working hours of the [[United States of America|U.S.]] banking system.
-- USDC liquidity operations will usually [[resume]] when banks open in the United States on Monday morning.
+- USDC liquidity operations will usually [[resume]] when banks open in the [[United States of America|United States]] on Monday morning.
 As a practical matter, our teams are well prepared to handle the significant volume built on the solid liquidity and reserve assets discussed below.
-- USDC will remain redeemable 1 for 1 with the U.S. Dollar as a regulated payment token.
+- USDC will remain redeemable 1 for 1 with the [[United States of America|U.S.]] Dollar as a regulated payment token.

 ### [SVB Financial: Blow Up Risk (SIVB)](https://seekingalpha.com/article/4565388-svb-financial-blow-up-risk)